wilgaboury/jsignal/readme.md

 A declarative GUI library for Java desktop applications that takes strong inspiration from [SolidJS](https://www.solidjs.com/).

-## Motivation

-The declarative/reactive paradigm has become the defacto standard for modern GUI library design (React, Flutter, SwiftUI, Jetpack Compose, etc.).
-Java is one of the most popular languages, used extensively in education and enterprise development, yet it lacks any popular libraries in this category.
-Traditional imperative libraries like Swing, JavaFX and SWT feel quite outdated and do not use modern native graphics backends (DirectX12, Metal, Vulkan).
-This project's goal is to build a modern, declarative Java library for graphical desktop application development.

 ## Module Disambiguation

 | Module               | Description                                                                                                                                                                                                                |